sky-uk/vagrant-vrealize/README.md

 **NOTE:** This plugin requires Vagrant 1.2+,

 **NOTE MORE:**
-The version of the vmware-vra gem is locked to < 2.0.0 - as such this will only work with vRA 6.X.
+The version of the vmware-vra gem is locked to ~ 2.0 - as such this will only work with vRA 7.X.
-Remove the restriction in the gemspec to use the latest vmware-vra gem for vRA 7.X
+Restrict vmware-vra to ~ 1 to make this work with vRA 6.

 **NOTE EVEN MORE:** This plugin is a work in progress.
 The basics work, but it's not as fully-featured as the `vagrant-aws` plugin it's largely based on.